Jonoans/ScoutSpyder/README.md

    By default, this method returns `None` indicating that authentication does not need to be considered for the said crawler.

+2. `post_scrap(self)`
+   This method defines the actions or hooks to be run after scrapping is completed and the crawler objects are populated with content.

+   By default, it runs the default `prepare_db_entries` and `insert_db_entries` instance methods.
+Both of the aforementioned methods may be overriden.

 **Credits**
 The automated content extraction relies on the following Python libraries.
 1. Newspaper3k